spencerwooo/mihoro/README.md

 ## Usage

 ```
-Simple CLI to manage your clash service and configuration subscriptions.
+Simple CLI to manage your systemd clash.service and config subscriptions on Linux.

 Usage: clashrup [OPTIONS] [COMMAND]